Again because these principals are closely related we we discuss them all right here.

 If we return to her natural instinct of wanting to be able to see the things in her environment that could present a possible threat we can understand why she might want to keep us in her field of view.
 This is why driving a cow from directly behind her (where her vision of the “predator” is most obscured) does not work very well.
-It is also the explanation of why if you were to accidently startle her she might run for a short distance (flight vs. fight) and then turn to face you (asses the threat).
+It is also the explanation of why if you were to accidentally startle her she might run for a short distance (flight vs. fight) and then turn to face you (assess the threat).

 They want to see where you want them to go.

 Knowing that an animal wants to keep us in their field of vision allows us to sometimes place ourselves between the cattle and where we want them to go in order to bring it to their attention with us as we lead them to it.
 Although it may feel counterintuitive at first, an example of an effective handling technique may be riding up to (or through) a gate.
 This would use the principals of wanting to following good movement, seeing what is pressuring them and seeing where you want them to go all together.